DavidTPate/pendragon/README.md

 character is already injured or ill, and may be averted only by avoiding such activity.

 #### Regaining Hit Points
-A character’s recovery from injury is a natural bodily process, which is quantified as that character’s Healing Rate, calculated as (STR + CON) ÷ 10.
+A character's recovery from injury is a natural bodily process, which is quantified as that character's Healing Rate, calculated as (STR + CON) ÷ 10.
 Characters normally recover a number of hit points equal to their Healing Rate every week (on Sunday at noon, in fact), although the Gamemaster may adjust this schedule if necessary.

 The First Aid skill lets the injured character regain hit points immediately, and ensures that bleeding is stopped, infection prevented, and so forth.
-A critical success with the Chirurgery skill augments a patient’s Healing Rate.
+A critical success with the Chirurgery skill augments a patient's Healing Rate.
 (See [First Aid](#first-aid) and [Chirurgery"](#chirurgery))

-Magical healing may cure hit points or otherwise magically improve a character’s health, at the Gamemaster’s option.
+Magical healing may cure hit points or otherwise magically improve a character's health, at the Gamemaster's option.
 As always, the details of healing magic are secrets known only to the Gamemaster (and to a few unique Gamemaster characters).

 In all cases, any hit points that would be regained over the value of the Total Hit Points statistic are lost.